Amarnath510/RestFulCreationDemo/README.md

     - Give URL as "http://localhost:8081/RestFulDemo/employee/save".
     - We have to pass params to add an Employee.
 So click on Body.
 Select "x-www-form-unlencoded" and give three parameters.
   	- Make sure you give the same name as the attributes. id 		1 fName 		Amarnath lName 		Chandana
     - Finally Click on send.
-If the Employee is added successfully then you will see result as, "<h1> Employee Added. </h1>".
+If the Employee is added successfully then you will see result as, `Employee Added.`.
-    - If an Employee is already present with the same id then "<h1> Employee Already Present. </h1>"
+    - If an Employee is already present with the same id then `Employee Already Present.`

   - Get All Employees <br />
     - Give URL as "http://localhost:8081/RestFulDemo/employee/all".